mtgibbs/gulp-less-branding-js/README.md

 Then just pipe the output into your minification/bundling workflow to be used as a global branding dictionary.

-### TODO

-- An option to just output a .json file to be required into something that you're using (not sure the use case for this, but it sounds alright)

 ## License

 MIT